Jay1216/CFDEM/README.md

 This repository provides the numerical case setup used in the CFD-DEM simulations associated with the study.

 Only the essential configuration files are included here due to repository size limitations.
-The full simulation dataset and large mesh files are available upon request.
+The full simulation dataset is available upon request.

 For access to the complete dataset, please contact: